Hanni Berger CEO JOYVIAL

 ● You want to lose weight and feel more energetic.
 You know that sugar isn’t good for you, that it makes you sluggish and traps extra fat in your cells but you end up opting for the cookie (or two).

-● Or you want to feel less stressed and more at peace in your life.
+● Or you want to feel less stressed and be more at peace in your life.
 You are tired of just reacting to everyone and everything.
-You’ve heard over and over that meditation can ease your mind and support all of these goals, but yet you opt for another episode of your favorite Netflix series.
+You have heard over and over that meditation or other forms of quiet time, like a relaxing walk in nature, can ease your mind and support all of these goals, but yet you opt for another episode of your favorite Netflix series.

 Those who have the ability to delay gratification are more